Gautamr16/Kubernetes-K8s-/Kubernetes.md

 ```
 ### Step 4.
 Install Kubernetes Components and configuration
 - **All in one single Node installation**
--- with all-in-one, all the master and worker node/components are installed on a single node.
+- with all-in-one, all the master and worker node/components are installed on a single node.
 This is very useful for learning and testing.
 This type should not be used in production.
 Minikube is one such example.
-- Installing Dependencies
+- **Installing Dependencies**
 - - kubectl: Command-line tool for Kubernetes.
 - - Minikube: Tool for running a local Kubernetes cluster.